As the buzz of your wedding proposal begins to dim, reality sets in: you have a wedding to plan!

-Savor the Moment
+1. Savor the Moment

-First step?
-Enjoy!
-Alexandria Patterson, top Austin wedding planner and owner of Prosecco Weddings and Events tells couples, “Enjoy your engagement and creating your wedding vision!
-Savor all the new “firsts” you’ll get to experience together as your start your new future together.”
+Alexandria Patterson, top Austin wedding planner and owner of Prosecco Weddings and Events tells couples, “Enjoy your engagement and create your wedding vision!
+Savor all the new “firsts” you’ll get to experience together as you start your new future together.”

-Start your Pinterest Board
+2. Start a Pinterest Board

 If you’re new to Pinterest, now is the time to start.
 Don’t be intimidated by the sheer volume of images, the platform is easy to get the hang of and worth spending time browsing to get ready for your first vendor hire – the wedding consultant.

-Hire a Wedding Consultant
+3. Hire a Wedding Consultant

 If hiring a wedding consultant up front isn’t in your plans, a “day of” coordinator should be.
 When you hire a “day of” wedding coordinator, you truly get more than one day.
 They’ll meet with you in advance to ensure they understand your overall plan, make recommendations for your timeline, and gather the list of vendors and their arrival times.

-Create a Budget
+4. Create a Budget

 This may seem like a no brainer, but too many newly engaged couples are hesitant to really begin putting pen to paper and scratching out a preliminary budget.
 And that makes sense.
 You don’t know what wedding vendors charge, or how much to allocate in your budget to each area.

 During an Open House the host venue pulls out all the stops to create a beautiful and inspirational setting.
 You’ll get a much better idea of how the venue will look for a wedding as opposed to visiting the venue on an off day without decor.

 Remember, the wedding vendors that participate in a venue’s Open House most likely work at that location often.
 Photographers will know the best spots to shoot, the florist will know exactly the venue’s policies on where they can hang floral installations.
 This ease of familiarity will trickle down to you – making your planning easier and simpler.